gamesbook/pyprototypr/docs/layouts.rst

 ========
 `↑ <table-of-contents_>`_

-**pyprototypr** allows you to directly define where elements, that make up your design, should be placed within a page, or over a series of pages within a ``Deck``, but it also includes commands that let you place, or "layout", elements in a more repetitive or regular way within a page.
+**protograf** allows you to directly define where elements, that make up your design, should be placed within a page, or over a series of pages within a ``Deck``, but it also includes commands that let you place, or "layout", elements in a more repetitive or regular way within a page.

-To support this, **pyprototypr** includes a number of different kinds of **layouts**.
+To support this, **protograf** includes a number of different kinds of **layouts**.

 Sequences and Tracks